trezy/tags-input-component/README.md

 #### `updateOptions(options, merge)`

 Pass an array of options to be displayed in the dropdown list.
 Options can be either strings or objects.
 Objects must have a `value` property which will be displayed, and may optionally have an `id` property.

+### Styling

+#### The input

+#### Tags

+You can set the colors for tags via the following CSS variables:
+  --tag-background-color
+  --tag-background-color-focus
+  --tag-text-color
+  --tag-text-color-focus

+You can set the colors for tag's close buttons via the following CSS variables:
+  --close-button-background-color
+  --close-button-background-color-hover
+  --close-button-text-color
+  --close-button-text-color-hover

+#### Options

+You can set the colors for options via the following CSS variables:
+  --option-background-color
+  --option-background-color-focus
+  --option-text-color
+  --option-text-color-focus